josephcopenhaver/idioms/README.md

+1. Fall in love with the problem, not your solution to it.
 1. Passion, dedication, attention to detail; pick all three
 1. Quality, Time, Cost; pick two
 1. Fail fast, fail loud, fail proud, fix fast